Why It’s Important to Reach Out, Even When You’re Scared

 Reaching out will help you sort your feelings and thoughts.
 Has anyone ever advised you to write down your feelings?
 Well, it also works to talk about them, not specifically to get advice but just to let them out.
 It has the same effect as writing your thoughts when you’re feeling so overwhelmed.
 Pour out what’s going on inside of you so you will be able to feel lighter.

 Reason #3: Feeling Safe

-There’s nothing like a sense of belonging during difficult times.
+There’s nothing like a sense of belonging during challenging times.
 When you go through tough times you can feel like you are bearing all the weight alone.
 You feel nobody can understand what you’re going through.
 But you are not alone!
 There are many people around you that can support you.
 Just remember they are not mind readers.
-Sometimes you just really need to reach out in order for them to know how to support you.
+Sometimes you just really need to reach out in order for those people to know how to support you.

 And you will also feel more secure than you did before the support.